chen33001/GraphLM-DNA-Compression/README.md

 - `dnagpt2_only` gives the best compression ratio among the reported methods, but is expensive in time.
 - `graph_plus_dnagpt2` is much faster than `dnagpt2_only` on this input, but it loses a lot in `bpb`.
 - In the forced-graph ablation, `selected_candidate = force_graph`, `graph_copy_bases = 1946`, and `raw_residual_blocks = 7`.
-- On `2500bp`, forcing graph copies improves runtime substantially, but not enough to justify the compression-ratio loss.
+- On `2500bp`, the planner rejects graph use for the final archive, while the forced-graph ablation shows a clear speed gain but a clear compression loss.

 ### `5000bp`